namtoki/English/wordlist.md

 constantly:                         The scientist achievement made her so famous that she was constantly bothered by the press. convince (persuade):                I'm trying to convince my father to see a dentist regularly. cooperation*:                       The minister preached about the need for love and cooperation between the races.
+counseling:                         His wife strongly urged him to go to counseling to stop smoking.
 crane:                              The block dropped by the crane smashed into pieces.
 criticism:                          The criticism about this painting obviously varies from person to person.
 crossing:                           After the accident, the driver confessed that he hadn't stop at the crossing.